 Johnston County Public Schools offers several middle school options for students other than the traditional middle school setting.
 These middle schools/programs include smaller class sizes and support for students who are interested in pursuing specific careers or desire more rigorous curriculum.
 One program involves sending select students to our Innovation Academy (6-8), where students have the opportunity to meet other students across the district and become pioneers in their own education.
-We are proud to offer these unique settings to allow students to pursue their goals.
 Another program, AVID, is offered in select middle schools and strives to close the opportunity gap by preparing all students for college readiness and success in a global society.
 Conexiones is offered to students coming from our Dual Language elementary schools.
 The IB Middle Years Program (6-10) in candidacy at Smithfield Middle School, 6 through 8 and Smithfield-Selma High School, 9-10, serves as a beneficial and effective pathway to IB Diploma and IB Career-related Programs in high school.

 Below you will find a brief description of all the innovative middle school programs offered in Johnston County Public Schools.
-Prospective students can apply to any program by using the application process.
+Prospective students can apply to AVID and the Innovation Academy through an application process.

-- All applications will open in December 1.
+- Applications for AVID and Innovation Academy open in December 1.

 AVID (Advancement Via Individual Determination) is a college readiness system designed to increase the number of students who enroll and succeed in higher education and in their lives beyond high school.
 Moving future leaders toward college success and beyond, AVID’s teaching strategies and curriculum build positive teacher-student relationships to ensure student success schoolwide.
 In the AVID program, students enroll in advanced courses, receive tutorial support, improve study and organizational skills, gain "college knowledge," visit colleges and explore careers, and strengthen their academic writing skills.

 Admission into any middle school AVID program requires an application and may require an interview.
-Applications for each program are linked below.
+Apply for AVID using this link to the district AVID application.
 Please visit or virtual space or contact the specific school to learn more.

 JCPS AVID Middle Schools: